-In utilizing the proceeds we received from our initial public offering and other financing activities as an offshore holding company with PRC subsidiaries, we may (i) make additional capital contributions to our PRC subsidiaries, (ii) establish new PRC subsidiaries and make capital contributions to these new PRC subsidiaries, (iii) make loans to our PRC subsidiaries or the Consolidated Affiliated Entities, or (iv) acquire offshore entities with business operations in China in an offshore transaction.
-However, most of these uses are subject to PRC regulations and approvals.
+In utilizing the proceeds we received from our initial public offering and other financing activities as an offshore holding company with PRC subsidiaries, we may (i) make additional capital contributions to our existing PRC subsidiaries, (ii) establish new PRC subsidiaries and make capital contributions to these new PRC subsidiaries, (iii) make loans to our PRC subsidiaries or the VIEs, or (iv) acquire offshore entities with business operations in China in offshore transactions.
+However, most of these uses are subject to regulations and approvals of the PRC government.
 For example:

-- capital contributions to our subsidiaries in China, whether existing ones or newly established ones, require that the PRC subsidiaries completes the relevant filing and reporting procedures with relevant governmental authorities and register with the local bank authorized by SAFE; - loans by us to our subsidiaries in China, each of which is a foreign-invested enterprise, to finance their activities cannot exceed statutory limits and must be registered with the local branches of SAFE; and - loans by us to the Consolidated Affiliated Entities, which are domestic PRC entities, cannot exceed statutory limits and must be registered with the National Development and Reform Commission and must also be registered with SAFE or its local branches.
+- capital contributions to our PRC subsidiaries, whether existing or newly established ones, require that the PRC subsidiaries completes the requisite filing and reporting procedures with relevant government authorities and register with the local bank authorized by SAFE; - loans by us to our PRC subsidiaries, each of which is a foreign-invested enterprise, to finance their activities cannot exceed statutory limits and must be registered with the local branches of SAFE; and - loans by us to the VIEs, which are domestic PRC entities, cannot exceed statutory limits and must be registered with the NDRC, SAFE or SAFE's local branches.